hashlookup/private-search-set/README.md

 The feed format is composed of a directory with the following structure:

-- `private-search-set.pss` - Private search as a standalone file.
+- `private-search-set.pss` - Private search as a standalone file. `required`
-- `private-search-set.json` - Meta data of the privae search file.
+- `private-search-set.json` - Meta data of the privae search file. `required`
+- `private-search-set.bloom` - Bloomfilter file of the pss set. `required`

 Those two files can be included in a MISP feed format export.